Sign up now and enjoy an additional 15% cashback. Limited time only.

 Not good.
 Installed the eSIM and everything looked as though it should work.
 Settings were correct!
 But although I had full network coverage according to my phone nothing would load and i wasn’t connected to the internet!?
 And the GoMoWorld app kept telling me that I hadn’t downloaded the eSIM?
 I tried all the troubleshooting and nothing worked!

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in New Zealand, alongside over 2900 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget for their trip.
+Currently, there are over 90 travel eSIM brands available for use in New Zealand, along with over 3500 prepaid data plans.
+This extensive selection provides a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

-Several providers offer unlimited data eSIM plans for New Zealand, including Firsty, Yoho Mobile, Billion Connect, Roamify, Yesim, ETravelSim, Airhub, and eSIM Cards.
-It’s important to note that these plans may have limitations such as speed throttling or a maximum speed cap, with some plans potentially limited to speeds as low as 256kbps or 5Mbps.
-Pricing for these unlimited data plans generally ranges from approximately $3.24 USD to $374.25 USD, depending on the provider and the validity period.
+Several providers offer unlimited data eSIM plans for New Zealand, including Firsty, Billion Connect, Roamify, Yoho Mobile, Truely, Yesim, and Airhub.
+It’s important to note that these plans may have limitations such as speed throttling or a maximum speed cap (like 5Mbps with some Yoho Mobile plans, or 256kbps with Firsty).
+Prices for these plans generally range from approximately $0.00 to $176.81 USD depending on the validity period and provider.

 In New Zealand, three primary Mobile Network Operators (MNOs) provide extensive coverage and services: